Evelyn Underhill: Early work

 Before undertaking many of her better-known expository works on mysticism, she first published a small book of satirical poems on legal dilemmas, The Bar-Lamb's Ballad Book, which received a favourable welcome.
 Underhill then wrote three unconventional, though profoundly spiritual novels.
-Like Charles Williams and later, Susan Howatch, Underhill uses her narratives to explore the sacramental intersection of the physical with the spiritual.
+Like Charles Williams and, later, Susan Howatch, Underhill used her narratives to explore the sacramental intersection of the physical with the spiritual.
 She then uses that sacramental framework effectively to illustrate the unfolding of a human drama.
 Her novels are entitled The Grey World (1904), The Lost Word (1907), and The Column of Dust (1909).
 In her first novel, The Grey World, described by one reviewer as an extremely interesting psychological study, the hero's mystical journey begins with death, and then moves through reincarnation, beyond the grey world, and into the choice of a simple life devoted to beauty, reflecting Underhill's own serious perspective as a young woman.

 It seems so much easier in these days to live morally than to live beautifully.
 Lots of us manage to exist for years without ever sinning against society, but we sin against loveliness every hour of the day.

 The Lost Word and The Column of Dust are also concerned with the problem of living in two worlds and reflect the writer's own spiritual challenges.
 In the 1909 novel, her heroine encounters a rift in the solid stuff of her universe:

 She had seen, abruptly, the insecurity of those defences which protect our illusions and ward off the horrors of truth.
 She had found a little hole in the wall of appearances; and peeping through, had caught a glimpse of that seething pot of spiritual forces whence, now and then, a bubble rises to the surface of things.